Karthikk29/Serverless-Web-Application-on-AWS/README.md

-# Create a README.md file with the given content (excluding the demo section)
-readme_content = """
 # 🚀 Serverless Student Data Manager (AWS Project)

 A simple serverless web application that allows users to add and view student data using **DynamoDB**, **AWS Lambda**, **API Gateway**, and a **static S3-hosted frontend**.